joanaldoranti/joanaldoranti/README.md

 ### 🙋🏻‍♀️ **More About Me**

 - 🌱 I’m currently learning object-oriented programming (OOP) in Java.
+- 🍂 I'm also working on getting Oracle Software Engineer certification.
 - 💬 Ask me anything about software engineering, and I'll do my best to help!
 - 🙍🏻‍♀️ Get to know me better : [LinkedIn](https://www.linkedin.com/in/joana-aldoranti)